MysteriousManIN/mysteriousmanin/README.md

 # Hi :wave:, My name is Chetan.

-I am passionate about creating interactive, user-friendly, responsive and dynamic websites that integrate with API and CRUD operations using PHP and MySQL.
+I am passionate about creating interactive, user friendly, responsive and dynamic websites that integrate with API and CRUD operations using PHP and MySQL.
 Sometimes, I doing enjoy some graphic designing and using this skill to enhance my web development projects.
 I am always excited to learn about new web technologies.